PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Methods

+We use large language models (LLMs; \texttt{LLaMA~3.3~70B}, \texttt{DeepSeek-R1}) to convert PubMed Open Access (PMOA) case reports into \emph{textual time series} (TTS).
+A textual time series is defined as an ordered sequence of clinical event–time pairs, where each event is represented as a short free-text span and each timestamp is a numeric value measured in hours relative to a case-specific reference time.
+The reference time is defined as the time of hospital admission when an admission is explicitly described; if no admission time is stated, the earliest documented clinical encounter or presentation in the report is used as the reference point.
+Events occurring before the reference time are assigned negative timestamps, and events occurring after are assigned positive timestamps.

+In this work, a clinical event refers to any health-related mention that can stand alone semantically and is directly relevant to the patient’s course.
+This includes symptoms and signs, diagnoses, procedures and diagnostic tests, treatments and medication administrations, major clinical states, and outcomes.
+Explicitly stated pertinent negatives and termination events (such as “no shortness of breath” or “antibiotics discontinued”) are also included.
+Demographic attributes that appear in the narrative, such as age and sex are also extracted as clinical events with reference time (t=0) as the timestamp.
+We exclude purely contextual text that does not describe the index patient, such as general background statements or literature discussion.

+To preserve clinical nuance, we retain minimally edited, context-rich text spans rather than restricting events to short phrases.
+In contrast to span-based temporal annotation methods (e.g., \cite{sun2013evaluating, uzuner20112010}) and i2b2-style guidelines that often limit events to short prepositional phrases, our approach allows events to include sufficient surrounding context to accurately convey meaning (for example, retaining “pain in chest that radiates substernally” as a single event).
+Conjunctive mentions are separated into individual events when doing so improves clarity, and semantic modifiers that alter meaning—such as negation, uncertainty, or intent (e.g., “planned”)—are preserved in the event string so that intended actions are not conflated with actions that occurred.

+Natural-language time expressions are normalized into hour units: coarse expressions such as “hospital day 2” are converted using 24-hour increments from the reference point, interval expressions are represented using the start of the interval, and vague temporal phrases are resolved to approximate offsets that are consistent with narrative ordering and surrounding cues.
+The goal of this normalization is to produce a usable relative timeline rather than an exact reconstruction of clock time.

-For each report, the LLM generates a structured sequence of (clinical\_event, time) tuples.
-Events are retained in free-text form to preserve their clinical specificity, rather than being mapped to a fixed ontology.
-On average, each report contains 46 events, with significant variation depending on report length and complexity.
-The corpus as a whole includes over 5.6 million temporally anchored events, making it one of the largest datasets of its kind in clinical NLP.
-Computational resources used are described in Appendix \ref{apd:compute_resources}.
+The above specifications define the intended representation of textual time series.
+The LLM extraction prompt used in our pipeline (Supplementary Material, Section~\ref{apd:extraction-prompt}) implements this specification by instructing the model to output a structured sequence of \mbox{(clinical event, time)} tuples.
+Events are kept in free-text form to retain clinical specificity rather than being normalized to a fixed ontology.
+On average, each case report yields 46 events, and the full corpus comprises over 5.6 million timestamped events, making it the largest publicly available resource of this type in clinical NLP.